Jan 06, 2023

 - Email marketing.
 Set up an opt-in form to ask for an email address every time a user visits the store.
 Send them announcements when there is a new collection or sales event.
 On average, this tactic can bring in $38 for every $1 invested.

 - Blogging.
 It’s an excellent way to connect with readers and increase search engine ranking.
-Some common fashion blog post examples include styling tips and gift guides, which are great for promoting your products.
+Some common fashion blog post examples include styling tips and gift guides, which are great for promoting and making money blogging about your products.

 - Search advertising.
 According to Clutch, 75% of users think paid ads help find information.
 To ensure people click, use keywords related to your products and the audience’s search intent.

 Bonus Tips to Grow Your Clothing Business

 Now that you know how to start an online shop, let’s go over some extra tips to grow your clothing business.

 According to Portent, an eCommerce site should load within two seconds to get the best conversion rates.
 Otherwise, visitors might bounce to a different online store with a faster page speed.